jessepav/lacygoill-wiki-backup/vim/regex.md

       in a help buffer (✘ UNexpected)~

-This happens because but in a help buffer, `'isk'` contains this value:
+This happens because in a help buffer, `'isk'` contains this value:

     !-~